ssorj/skupper-cli-spec/README.md

 Can you really edit the name of a CR?

-How to apply -f something?
-Always using kubectl?

 Need to look at kubectl output for get of one resource.

 By default, no ingress.
 Overall, it seems a bit better to require